StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 ![alt text](images/image060.png)

 4. Select a version of Oracle WebLogic Server 12c.
 If there's more than one 12c patch, the latest patch is the default.
+(Please note that if you select a 11g version a datase will be required)

-5. Select the compartment **"WLS_Compartment"** in which we will create the stack.
+5. Select the compartment that you created in the secion #0 Prerequisites.

 ![alt text](images/image061.png)